LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-07-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

   },
 ```

 Setting these properties is going to look different from the previous code block so here is how we do it in the terminal.
-If you have trouble

 ```
 dotnet user-secrets set "AccessTokenManagement:Domain" "INSERT DOMAIN VALUE HERE!" --project Auth0UserProfileDisplayStarterKit.csproj